Bring Me Back Something French Cocktail Recipe

 Bring Me Back Something French

-The Bring Me Back Something French is a whimsical Christmas cocktail from Stephen Denaro at Craft & Commerce in San Diego, inspired by a quirky line from the first Home Alone movie.
-Rich homemade hot chocolate meets the herbal bite of absinthe, then it’s crowned with fluffy vanilla whipped cream, festive sprinkles, and chocolate-dipped Pocky stick—a playful, indulgent treat that’s as fun to look at as it is to sip.
+The Bring Me Back Something French is a whimsical Christmas cocktail inspired by a quirky line from the first Home Alone movie.
+Rich homemade hot chocolate meets the herbal bite of absinthe, topped with fluffy vanilla whipped cream, festive sprinkles, and a chocolate-dipped Pocky stick—a playful, indulgent treat that’s as fun to look at as it is to sip.

 Ingredients